YC startup Felix wants to replace antibiotics with programmable viruses – TechCrunch

 “We can develop therapies in less time and for less money than traditional antibiotics because we are targeting orphan indications and we already know our therapy can work in humans,” McBride told TechCrunch .
 “We argue that our approach, which re-sensitizes bacteria to traditional antibiotics could be a first line therapy.”

-Felix plans to deploy its treatment in those suffering from cystic fibrosis first as there is no cure for this disease, which tends to require a near constant stream of antibiotics to combat lung infections.
+Felix plans to deploy its treatment for bacterial infections in those suffering from cystic fibrosis first as these patients tend to require a near constant stream of antibiotics to combat lung infections.

 The next step will be to conduct a small clinical trial involving 30 people, then, as the scientific research and development model tends to go, a larger human trial before seeking FDA approval.
 But McBride hopes his viral solution will prove itself out in time to help the coming onslaught of antibiotic resistance.